 Alpine Ascents had 95% climber success (23 out of 24 summited on 4 teams) on Vinson this year!
-Congrats to Vern, Garrett, and the climbing teams!
+Congrats to the climbing teams!

 The Alpine Ascents Difference on Vinson

 Alpine Ascents is unique in our ability to provide expert mountain skills and ongoing training for future trips as an integral part of our Mt.
 Vinson program.
 While we highly recommend using a mountaineering outfitter to lead your Vinson climb (not a company that simple hires mountaineering guides), we feel that Alpine Ascents puts unequivocal skill and training into each Vinson expedition.
-Guides like famed Arctic climber Vern Tejas and Everest guide extraordinaire Garrett Madison are scheduled to lead our 2014/15 season.
+Guides like famed Arctic climber Vern Tejas are scheduled to lead our 2014/15 season.

 During our Vinson program you can expect guiding of the utmost quality and 10-12 hours of training from our mountaineering experts.
 As a guide company we are committed to a high level of satisfaction as we look for climbers to join Alpine Ascents on adventures for years to come.
 Training includes items such as knots, pulley theory, snow anchors, z pulley systems, crevasse rescue, sled rigging, rope travel and tent technology.
 On day 3 of the climb we spend a couple of hours learning how to ascend and descend the fixed lines used on the following day.